Tommytinny/alx-low_level_programming/0x01-variables_if_else_while/README.md

 This C program prints the alphabet in lowercase except 'q' and 'e' are not printed.
 # File: 5-print_numbers.c
 This C program prints all single digit numbers of base 10 starting from 0
+# File: 6-print_numberz.c
+This C program prints all single digit numbers of base 10 starting from 0